 Old Mulkey State Historic Site

-Ghosts and goblins of every size are invited to the park for this annual Halloween party!
-Children through age 10 will enjoy the costume parade, the Halloween-themed games and activities.
+Visit Old Mulkey Meetinghouse for this annual Halloween party!
+Children through age 10 will enjoy the costume parade, as well as the Halloween-themed games and activities.
 Carve or decorate a jack-o'-lantern at home and bring it for the contests.
-Lots of prizes!
+Prizes will be awarded.
 Admission is $5 per person, which includes a hot dog dinner.
 Registration by Oct.
-8 is required.
+7 is required.
+Due to the nature of this event, adults must be registered with a child for admission.
 Call 270-487-8481.

 Pennyrile Forest State Resort Park